miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 Otherwise, these will all default to newly-generated keypairs.

-You can always check out the available options by running `spl-stake-pool create-pool -h`.
+You can always check out the available options by running `solarti-stake-pool create-pool -h`.

 ### Create a restricted stake pool